Kylie Sayce NP

 2. Tests Have Limitations

-The timing of testing, previous treatment and the type of test performed may also influence what information is available.
+The timing of testing, recent treatment and the type of test performed may also influence what information is available and how results should be interpreted.

 3. The Vaginal Microbiome Is Complex

-For some women with complex or recurrent symptoms, a more detailed review of their history and previous investigations may help identify patterns and potential contributing factors.
+For some women with recurrent or persistent symptoms, a more detailed review of their history and previous investigations may help identify patterns and possible contributing factors.
+Test results should always be considered alongside the individual's symptoms and overall clinical picture.

 4. Hormones May Play a Role